 Today’s post is rather embarrassing.
 Embarrassing in that I knew better.
 I knew there was a problem, and rather than fixing it, I ignored it.
-And now, it’s come back to bite me.
+And now, it bit me right in the rear end.
 So, what’s this big, embarrassing problem?
 An improperly vented bathroom exhaust fan.
 Make that two fans.

 If you’ve never dealt with this problem, you’re probably thinking, “What’s the big deal?”
 Keep reading, and find out the way many builders installed these fans incorrectly, what happens when you ignore the problem, and how to fix it.

 Bathroom Exhaust Fan Installation – How to do it the Wrong Way

 Back in 2002, we remodeled the master bathroom and put an addition on to our 1970’s ranch.
 The addition, built by an experienced contractor, had three bedrooms and a bath.
 About six years ago, we noticed something wrong with the drywall around the exhaust fan in the master bathroom.

 We discovered that the contractor had simply attached a flexible metal duct to the fan, laid it across the roof trusses, on top of the insulation and ended it in the attic.
 While technically not against the building code (venting to the exterior wasn’t in the building code until 2006) this was really bad.

 So, we crawled around the attic and installed an insulated duct that ran from the bathroom exhaust fan all the way to the outside of the attic.
 We looked at the other two bathrooms, and saw that one was installed in a similarly incorrect way and the other bathroom (the Harvest Gold one that I remodeled last year) had no ductwork at all.
-(To be fair, the contractor did not install this exhaust fan was installed by someone other than the addition’s contractor.)
+(To be fair, the contractor did not install this exhaust fan.
+It had never been ducted to the outside.)